Rails provides fantastic internationalization options with its I18n library.

 However,

-method sometimes behaves unpredictably.
+its translate method sometimes behaves unpredictably.

 Fortunately,